 10 September 2019 by Christina Sharp

-There are a lot of reasons why you shouldn’t ignore a pre-existing medical condition when arranging your holiday insurance, not least of all because a medical problem could result in the single most eye-wateringly expensive bill you’ve ever seen.
+There are a lot of reasons why you shouldn’t ignore a pre-existing medical condition when arranging your holiday insurance with medical conditions, not least of all because a medical problem could result in the single most eye-wateringly expensive bill you’ve ever seen.

-Each Travel Insurance is different, but odds are that the cheapest options available on the big market comparison websites may only offer very restricted cover in relation to pre-existing medical conditions, or none at all.
+Each travel insurance policy is different, but odds are that the cheapest options available on the big market comparison websites may only offer very restricted cover in relation to pre-existing medical conditions, or none at all.

 Often exclusions relating to health and medical conditions include very common ailments, like cholesterol, high or low blood pressure, asthma and diabetes, so it’s important that you check and comply with the rules set by your chosen travel insurance company.